 Federal Direct Parent Loan for Undergraduate Students (PLUS): Federal Parent Loans for undergraduate students provide additional funds for credit-worthy parents to help pay for students' educational expenses.
 If a parent has no credit or a poor credit history, he/she may still qualify for a loan by applying with a credit-worthy endorser.
 They can be combined with other financial aid resources and cannot exceed the student's cost of education.
 Interest rates are fixed and established annually by the U.S. Department of Education.
-Current interest rates can be found at https://studentaid.ed.gov/sa/types/loans/interest-rates#rates Repayment begins immediately after the loan is fully disbursed.
+Current interest rates can be found at https://studentaid.ed.gov/sa/types/loans/interest-rates#rates.
+Repayment begins immediately after the loan is fully disbursed.

-Veterans Educational Benefits: The programs at Bellus Academy are approved by the California State Approving Agency for Veterans Education.
-For more information on veterans' benefits, please see your Admissions Representative.
+Veterans Educational Benefits: The programs at Bellus Academy are approved by the U. S. Department of Veterans Affairs.
+For more information on veteran's benefits, please see your Admissions Representative.